 My vision for Christian fiction: As I have watched the new paradigm of self-publishing spread among God’s Kingdom, a tremendous hope has grown within me.
 What an incredible tool we have been given to evangelize the lost!
 As the end of the age comes upon us, we need to be involved with the final harvest.

 My vision for Christian fiction: we don’t need more teaching

 Anointed teaching is good.
-As believers we need mentors, pastors, and guides as we grow into the call God has made on our lives.
+As believers, we need mentors, pastors, and guides as we grow into the call God has made on our lives.
 But my focus is on publishing excellent Christian fiction.
-I am talking to myself and everyone else called by Jesus to write Chritian fiction.
+I am talking to myself and everyone else called by Jesus to write Christian fiction.
 Teaching is non-fiction, in most cases.

 So, why did He call you to write?

 To help with the work of fulfilling the great commission.
 That is the universal call to all believers.

 “Go therefore and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, [Matthew 28:19 MEV]